tboudreaux/fidanka/README.md

 ```

 ### Development
-In order to develope for fidanka it will be helpful to also istall a few more packages.
-We also reccomend you work in a virtual enviroment.
+In order to develop for fidanka it will be helpful to also install a few more packages.
+We also recommend you work in a virtual environment.
 Moreover, you must work in your own fork of fidanka and issue pull requests.
-First fork fidanka on github.
+First fork fidanka on GitHub.
 ```bash
 conda create --name fidankaDev python=3 pip install pre-commit